 Kitchens are the most popular room to be renovated, with homeowners deciding to renovate their homes instead of purchasing new ones, as it would be more affordable than moving.
-Although you don’t have to break the bank to renovate your kitchen, you do have to take care when doing so.
+Although you don’t have to break the bank for a kitchen renovation, you do have to take care when doing so.
 Here are some common challenges renovators come across, and our tips on how to resolve them.

 Refusing Help From Professionals